Sterc/FileSluggy/core/components/filesluggy/docs/readme.txt

 FileSluggy
 --------------------
-Version: 1.1
+Version: 1.3
-Author: Friso Speulman <friso@sterc.nl>
-		Wieger Sloot <wieger@sterc.nl>
+Author: Sterc <modx@sterc.nl>
 --------------------

-A MODx Revolution plugin to convert a filename to lowercases and removes strange characters.
+A MODx Revolution plugin to convert a filename to lowercase and removes strange and unwanted characters.
+Also has the option to sanitize directory names when creating or renaming directories.
-Works on the "OnFileManagerUpload" event.
+Uses the OnFileManagerUpload, OnFileManagerDirCreate and OnFileManagerDirRename events.

-Suggestions and Bugs can be emailed to :modx@sterc.nl
+Suggestions and Bugs can be submitted on Github: https://github.com/sterc/filesluggy/issues